 Why Choose Health and Physical Education?

-The Health and Physical Education curriculum assists students in the development of cognitive, psycho-motor and affective learning patterns as requisite tools for effective teaching in K-12.
+Health and Physical Education (K-12) students are prepared to be facilitators and change agents for promoting better health through skill-based health and physical education.
+The Health and Physical Education curriculum assist students in the development of cognitive, psychomotor and affective learning patterns as requisite tools for effective teaching in K-12.
 To facilitate and enhance high levels of wellness the health and physical educator must be able to:

 - Assess determinants of health

 - Recognize the value of physical activity and other personal behavior on wellness

 - Demonstrate compentency in a variety of motor skills and movement patterns